 FX's 'The Bear': A funny, raw, real drama in a restaurant kitchen

-On Thursday, all eight episodes of the comedy-drama series The Bear will drop on FX.
+On Thursday, all eight episodes of the comedy-drama series The Bear will drop on FX on Hulu.

 And it?
 Is fantastic.